Continuous Update Project

 The Continuous Update Project (CUP) is the World Cancer Research Fund network’s ongoing programme to analyse global research on how diet, nutrition, physical activity and weight affect cancer risk and survival.
 It provides a unique real-time look at the evidence in cancer prevention and survival.
 Among international experts, it is a trusted, authoritative scientific resource which informs cancer prevention policies and guidelines across the world.

-World Cancer Research Fund has used the CUP’s reports to develop and keep up to date 10 recommendations on how people can reduce their cancer risk.
+The WCRF network uses the CUP’s reports to develop and keep up to date 10 recommendations on how people can reduce their cancer risk.
 Over 25 peer-reviewed papers in leading international journals have shown that following these recommendations lowers the risk of getting or dying from a number of cancers.

 How it works